-Risks related to global economic conditions
+Risks related to alobal economic conditions

 The Covid-19 health emergency has led to a contraction of the economy, with potentially negative effects on the Company's earnings, cash flows and financial position.
 The rapid spread of Covid-19 since March 2020 and the consequent public health emergency continue to generate uncertainty about economic prospects both in Italy and globally.
 The Company assesses the risk referred to in this Paragraph as medium.
 Although the Covid-19 health emergency is likely to lead to a contraction in the economy, with potentially negative effects on the economic, equity and financial situation of the Issuer, the activity carried out by INWIT is essential for the provision of the services of the telephone operators.
-The Company has also mapped the risks associated with Covid and considers the occurrence of the events subject to these risks to be unlikely to occur given the industrial sector to which the Company belongs - telecommunications, which is among the least affected by the pandemic - and the Company's business model, which is characterized by low volatility, cyclicality of existing hosting, and long-term contracts.

-At present, there are no significant negative impacts on the company's results that could generate losses in income/financial performance or delays in its strategic planning.
+- The Company has also mapped the risks associated with Covid and considers the occurrence of the events subject to these risks to be unlikely to occur given the industrial sector to which the Company belongs - telecommunications, which is among the least affected by the pandemic - and the Company's business model, which is characterized by low volatility, cyclicality of existing hosting, and long-term contracts.
+The potential risks identified and analyzed by the Company have been detailed in the chapter above. - At present, there are no significant negative impacts on the company's results that could generate losses in income/financial performance or delays in its strategic planning.